 New City: Past Plans (.pdf) ○ Existing Conditions (.pdf) ○ Proposed Priority Corridor (.pdf)

-Over the past several months, DPD analyzed hundreds of miles of street frontage zoned for commercial or business uses throughout the South and West sides of the city.
+In 2019, DPD analyzed hundreds of miles of street frontage zoned for commercial or business uses throughout the South and West sides of the city.

 The department looked at data and information from a variety of sources, including business licenses, historic resources, transit service, community plans, demographics and more.
 Data on capital and programmatic investments came from the Department of Business Affairs, the Department of Public Health, the Department of Fleet and Facility Management, the Chicago Park District, the Chicago Transit Authority, Chicago Public Schools and World Business Chicago.